Steveineiter/udemy-html-css/README.md

 14. With float layouts it was really hard to get 2 children exactly the same height etc. Now its default - amazing :3
 15. In the end we need a div/container for all elements which should be stacked horizontally / we want to have in one line.
 16. Flex box is REALLY important, and CSS-Grid are kidna based on them.

+### CSS-Grid

+1. We can use display: none to remove an element(or container) completely form the page.
+2. Most modern, complete and even easiest (if using fundamentals) way to build layouts.
+Is a two dimensional layout (row, columns)
+3. Again, things as in css-grid where insanly hard earlier and took alot of time.
+4. CSS-Grid nice since it leads to **less nested HTML** (aka even less as we need for flexbox)
+5. CSS-Grid does NOT replace flexbox. for 1D layout we use flexbox, for 2D we use CSS-Grid.
+6. **Terminology:** As in flexbox we have a Grid container with Grid items, row and column axes (we can't change their orientation tho).
+Additionally we have grid lines (pretty much teh seperators of items, eg 2x3 grid has 3x4 grid lines).
+We also have Grid cells (do not have to be filled by a Grid item and do also not have to be filled entierly).
+Gaps are called Gutters.
+We also have Grid track/row and Grid track/column.
+7. Using pixels is very ridgid, so often we want flexible rows/columns.
+8. If a row is added automatically, we call it implicit rows.
+If we define it manually its called an explicit row.